YetOpen/certbot-zimbra/README.md

 # Limitations

-* The script doesn't handle multiple certificates on the same server.
-See #8 and #17
+* The script doesn't handle multiple domains configured with SNI.
+See #8

 # Usage